AI & Human Rights

 Artificial Intelligence (AI) systems are used by many private sector and government entities.
 The definition of AI is subject to much debate, and the degree of technological sophistication in the systems can vary greatly.
 But there is no doubt that the use and development of AI systems is expanding rapidly.

-The use of AI is largely unregulated in the United States, and the inner workings of the systems are often opaque.
+The use of AI is poorly regulated in the United States, and the inner workings of the systems are often opaque.
 In many cases, members of the public are not even aware that AI systems are being used to make decisions that impact their lives.

 It is essential to establish regulations that recognize the harms posed by AI systems and require transparency, oversight, and accountability for both commercial and government uses of AI.
 Further, regulations must create opportunities for individuals to enforce protective rules with private rights of action.
 EPIC consistently urges government actors to use The Universal Guidelines for AI and the OECD AI principles as frameworks to guide their policymaking towards equitable solutions.